Everton's First Substitute

 "I played with a great team at Everton and it was tremendous to be part of it.
 The vast majority of us had come through the juniors within two or three years of each other.
 My first game for Everton saw Tommy Wright inside right, I was centre forward and Colin Harvey was inside left - and we'd all come through together.

 "I remember the day of the 1968 FA Cup final [Everton lost 1-0 to West Bromwich Albion].
 It was just one of them days.
 We'd beaten them twice in the league and both times convincingly.
 But we couldn't do it at Wembley.
 It was disappointing.
 But Wembley is a place for the fans to enjoy, and I think they did.

 "Of course, looking back, one of the proudest moment of my career was winning the title in 1969/70.

-"He was very much the disciplinarian.
-For example we had this book and we all had to sign in everyday.
+"Harry was very much the disciplinarian.
+For example, we had this book and we all had to sign in every day.
 You had to be in by 10am and at 9.45am there was a blue pen waiting.
 By 10am there was a red pen and if you signed in with the red too many times you'd be fined.

 "But that strictness helped him bring together one of the greatest Everton teams there has ever been.
 He had this tremendous talent to buy players who would fit in with everyone else; that's a difficult thing to do, to buy players and mould them into a good team.
 Harry certainly had that ability and that's one of the key reasons we were able to be so successful."